 You may have to sign up for a usage-based program that tracks your miles and driving behavior in order to be eligible for this discount.
 Continue reading below for more information.

 Usage-Based Programs and Discounts

-Usage-based, or “pay-as-you-drive,” insurance programs refer to programs offered by many auto insurance companies in which you can get a personalized premium by letting the car insurance company review your driving habits.
-Based on your driving patterns, you may get a discount of up to 50% on your premium.
+Usage-based, or “pay-as-you-drive" or "pay-as-you-go," insurance programs refer to programs offered by many auto insurance companies in which you can get a personalized premium by letting the car insurance company review your driving habits.
+Based on your driving patterns, you may get a discount of up to 30%.